IAEA Chief Says Iran Has Taken ‘Concrete Steps’ in Right Direction on Nuclear Program

 0:00

-The director general of the International Atomic Energy Agency (IAEA), Rafael Grossi, has said Iran has taken “concrete steps” in the “right direction” regarding its nuclear program.
+The director general of the International Atomic Energy Agency (IAEA), Rafael Grossi, has said that Iran has taken “concrete steps” in the “right direction” regarding its nuclear program.

-In recent years Iran has increased its enrichment of uranium up to 60 percent purity, not far short of the 90 percent level required to be weapons-grade.
+In recent years, Iran has increased its enrichment of uranium up to 60 percent purity, not far short of the 90 percent level required to be weapons-grade.

-The IAEA’s latest report said as of Oct.
+The IAEA’s latest report states that as of Oct.
 26, Iran has 182.3 kilograms (401.9 pounds) of uranium enriched up to 60 percent, an increase of 17.6 kilograms (38.8 pounds) since August.

-In an opening speech to the IAEA’s board of governors, which is meeting in Vienna, Grossi said: “It is clear that the accumulation of enriched uranium at very high levels has been a matter of concern for many around the world.”
+In an opening speech to the IAEA’s board of governors, which is meeting in Vienna, Grossi said, “It is clear that the accumulation of enriched uranium at very high levels has been a matter of concern for many around the world.

-Grossi said: “I have to say that this request of mine was accepted by Iran, and some initial technical steps verified by my inspectors took place already this week, and I hope we will be able to consolidate this.
+“I have to say that this request of mine was accepted by Iran, and some initial technical steps verified by my inspectors took place already this week, and I hope we will be able to consolidate this.
 I think, of course, that this is an initial step.
 A lot needs to be done.”

 ‘Unnecessary Escalations’